-Working in Uganda to defeat Kaposi Sarcoma worldwide – The Uganda Cancer Institute (UCI) and the Hutchinson Center have launched the UCI/Hutchinson Center Cancer Alliance, a partnership that is working to defeat Kaposi sarcoma and other infection-related cancers.
+Working in Uganda to defeat Kaposi sarcoma worldwide – The Uganda Cancer Institute (UCI) and Fred Hutch have launched the UCI/Hutchinson Center Cancer Alliance, a partnership that is working to defeat Kaposi sarcoma and other infection-related cancers.
+The partnership has led to the first comprehensive cancer center jointly built by U.S. and African Cancer institutions in the sub-Saharan Africa — UCI-Fred Hutch Cancer Centre opened May 2015.

 Investigating innovative new treatments – Dr. Corey Casper and colleagues are investigating new treatments for Kaposi sarcoma as one of eight core sites of the NCI-sponsored AIDS Malignancy Consortium.
 For more information, please see the AMC website.